-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service
+-

-Service Type: Statutory Service Service Name: Homemaker/Chore
+Service Type: Statutory Service

+Service Name: Homemaker/Chore

+Provider Category:

+Agency

-Provider Category: Agency Provider Type:
+Provider Type:

 Homemaker/Chore Agency

+Provider Qualifications

-Provider Qualifications License (specify):
+License (specify):

 Certificate (specify):

-Other Standard (specify):

 - 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
 Have a signed ODP Provider Agreement on file with ODP. - 3.
 Complete standard ODP required orientation and training. - 4.
 New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
 Have Commercial General Liability Insurance. - 6.
 Have Workers' Compensation Insurance, in accordance with state law. - 7.
 Comply with Department standards related to provider qualifications.